 A secondary question was whether the invoices were intended as payment notices.
 The court endorsed Fincham’s submissions that “The Claimant’s arguments as to the requirements of the Contract, the application of the Scheme and the requirements for the Invoices are divorced from the factual context and, with respect, the reality as to how these sorts of contracts can and do operate“.
 Again then, the court encouraged a fact-sensitive consideration of payment notices and their intent.

-The decision confirms that the court will take a holistic view of whether a document is a valid payment application and a mathematical breakdown of the sum due is not strictly necessary, as well as confirming that attention needs to be paid to the context in which notices are served.
+In terms of the payment application, the decision confirms that the court will take a holistic view of whether a document is a valid payment application and a mathematical breakdown of the sum due is not strictly necessary, as well as confirming that attention needs to be paid to the context in which notices are served.
+Given the test – setting out the basis of how the sum was calculated – also applies to payment notices and pay less notices, it will be interesting to see how the courts address this going forward.

 Archor acted for Fincham in this case, with Andrew Rush, Liam Hendry and Megan Green instructing James Frampton of Keating Chambers.